MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/custom-speech-ai-studio.md

 > [!TIP]
 > You can bring your custom speech models from [Speech Studio](https://speech.microsoft.com) to [AI Foundry portal](https://ai.azure.com).
 In AI Foundry, you can pick up where you left off by connecting to your existing Speech resource.
 For more information about connecting to an existing Speech resource, see [Connect to an existing Speech resource](../../ai-studio/ai-services/how-to/connect-ai-services.md#connect-azure-ai-services-after-you-create-a-project).

-In [AI Foundry](https://ai.azure.com), you create a custom speech model by fine-tuning an Azure AI Speech base model with your own data.
+In [AI Foundry portal](https://ai.azure.com), you create a custom speech model by fine-tuning an Azure AI Speech base model with your own data.
 You can upload your data, test and train a custom model, compare accuracy between models, and deploy a model to a custom endpoint.

 This article shows you how to use fine-tuning in AI Foundry to create a custom speech model.
 For more information about custom speech, see the [custom speech overview](./custom-speech-overview.md) documentation.